itsjesski/jesski-website/_games/earthbound.md

 ---
-id: 2899
+id: 103221
-title: Earthbound
+title: Tetris Effect
-description: Earthbound - Review
+description: Tetris Effect - Review
-score: 9
+score: 90
 date: 2019-02-02
 completed: true
-awards: []
+goty: []
-modified_date: 2022-07-04
+modified_date: 2023-02-28
 screenshots: []
-cover: //images.igdb.com/igdb/image/upload/t_cover_big/co3shr.png
-image: //images.igdb.com/igdb/image/upload/t_screenshot_huge/scftzl.jpg
+tags: []
 videos: []
+cover: //images.igdb.com/igdb/image/upload/t_cover_big/co2kfy.jpg
+image: //images.igdb.com/igdb/image/upload/t_screenshot_huge/teh1vdygctetwucyjklj.jpg
 ---
-Honestly, a great game but I'm glad we had save states.
+Honestly, a great game but I'm glad we were on the snes with save states.
 I can't imagine what it would be like without that.
 However, it was a fantasic game.